bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is mostly used int cliend-side authentication.
+The backend servers provide the users with tokens (usually after users sign up or the like) which is used to give them authorization to access pages in the website.

 - [ ] What steps can you take in your web apps to keep your data secure?

+There are several ways to secure data in web apps, but it should always be assured that these steps are followed:

+1. Protect/Encrypt your data and user data
+2. Use a secure authentication system

 - [ ] Describe how web servers work.

+A Web Server uses Hypertext Transfer Protocol to return a web page that is requested by a user.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = POST
+Read = GET
+Update = PUT
+Delete = DELETE

 ## Project Set Up